-[This is about my 1986 300E and how I came to have it.
-It's a long story, and has a lot of non-car related content, having to do with my career in television and the birth of KVEA and Telemundo, in considerable detail.
+(first posted 6/5/2013) Introduction: this is about my 1986 300E and how I came to have it.
+It’s a long story, and has a lot of non-car related content, having to do with my career in television and the birth of KVEA and Telemundo, in considerable detail.
 That part is obviously somewhat off-topic here, hence the disclaimer.
-But I've been needing to put this story to words for some time.
+But I’ve been needing to put this story to words for some time.
 The Mercedes W124 pictures shown are of various vintages and sources.
-There is an accompanying CC on the W124 here]
+There is an accompanying CC on the W124 here

 Life is about chasing dreams, and hopefully we’ll all catch one or two; perhaps the car or woman of our dreams, or a big financial home run.
 But often there’s a price to be paid; perhaps the dream turns ugly, or turns out not to be your dream after all.
 When I was five, my dream was to be a king.
-Right now one of my dreams is to be stretched out naked on the banks of a remote Cascade Mountains lake in the sun.
+Right now one of my dreams is to be stretched out naked on the banks of a remote high Cascade Mountains lake in the sun after a long hike to it.
 There’s an arc in those dreams, from the unattainable to the prosaic.

 My dream cars have taken a somewhat similar trajectory: when I was six, I wanted a Mercedes 300SL Gullwing.
 I still want one, but realistically I’m happy enough to have a reliable shitbox to get me down twenty miles of isolated gravel forest roads to that lake trail head (and back).
 But exactly halfway between six and sixty, the arc of my dreams intersected with a set of circumstances that made my dream car of the time a reality, as well as a promising business start-up.
 I consider myself very lucky for that, even if they didn’t exactly end so dreamily.